netwingc/website/README.md

  * **LIMS_USER:** Grant full access to all views within the LIMS_SYS schema to the user.

  These two roles are assigned to all Nautilus users, except for the 'NAUTILUS_PROXY' user.
 This account has only the **CREATE_SESSION** privilege.
- Beside the above mentioned two role, the **DBA** role is assigned to user 'LIMS'.
+ Beside the above mentioned two roles, the **DBA** role is assigned to user 'LIMS'.

 <a name="Connection"></a>